lmaurits/BEASTling/docs/config.rst

 * ``monophyletic``: "True" or "False".
 Controls whether or not to impose the family structure in Glottolog as monophyly constraints in the BEAST analysis.
 Default is False.

 * ``overlap``: One of ``union``, ``intersection`` or ``error``.
 Controls how to deal with language sets mismatches between input data.
-   * If set to ``union``, languages missing in one data set will be added with all traits missing.
+   * If set to ``union``, languages missing in one data set will be added with all features missing.
    * If set to ``intersection``, only languages present in all data sets will be used.
    * If set to ``error`` (the default), BEASTling will exit with an error message when two data sets don't match.